uuyen/docker-birthday-3/tutorial.md

 **NOTE**: Do not execute the above command.
 It is only for your reference.

-If you do not specify the version number of the image, then as mentioned the Docker client with default to a version named `latest`.
+If you do not specify the version number of the image, then as mentioned the Docker client will default to a version named `latest`.

 So for example, the `docker pull` command given below will pull an image named `ubuntu:latest`: